-Detecting and extracting events, their participants and causes from texts, including historical documents, is not only an interest central to many fields of humanities but also to method-oriented NLP researchers \parencite{sprugnoli_novel_2019, lai_event_2021}. \textcite{ziems_can_2023} experimented with applying zero-shot LLMs to binary event classification and event argument extraction in English.
-Here, GPT-4 is applied to detecting the causes of shipwrecking events in an Estonian-language dataset of maritime shipwrecks in the Baltic sea \parencite[part of the Estonian state hydrography database][]{his_hudrograafia_2023}.
-Each entry contains a description of the incident based on various sources and fieldwork (n=513, ships wrecked between 1591-2006, but mostly from the 20th century).
-The dataset has already been enriched by domain experts, providing a ground truth to test against.
-One such variable is the primary cause of the wrecking, as a term or a phrase.
-There were 54 unique values, which were simplified here into four groups: warfare-related causes like assaults and torpedo hits; mines (both particularly frequent during the two world wars), mechanical faults like leaks and including intentional abandonment; and broadly navigational errors, such as getting caught on shallows, or in a storm or fog.
-Naturally, some categories may interact and contribute jointly as causes, complicating the inference task.
+Detecting and extracting events, their participants, and causes from texts, including historical documents, is of interest central to many fields in H\&SS and information retrieval \parencite{sprugnoli_novel_2019, lai_event_2021}. \textcite{ziems_can_2023} experimented with applying LLMs to binary event classification and event argument extraction in English.
+Here, GPT-4 is applied to quantitizing the causes of shipwrecking events in an Estonian-language dataset of maritime shipwreck descriptions in the Baltic \parencite[a part of the Estonian state hydrography database][]{his_hudrograafia_2023}.

-The descriptions used as input to the LLM range from very brief statements such as \textit{Sunk by a mine at the mouth of Lahepere Bay on July 21, 1941} to longer stories such as \textit{Perished en route from Visby to Norrköping on the rocks of Västervik in April of 1936.
-After beaching in Gotland, Viljandi had been repaired and had set sail from Visby to Norrköping around mid-month.
-In a strong storm, the ship suffered damage to its rudder near Storkläppen, losing its ability to steer.
-The injured vessel drifted onto the rocks of Sladö Island, where it was abandoned.
+The unit of data here is the database entry, containing a description of an incident based on various sources and fieldwork (n=513, 1591-2006 but mostly 20th century), including a primary cause of the wrecking variable.
+The already present initial coding scheme consists of a semi-open categorical variable with 54 unique values, containing a term or a phrase, inferred from the longer description by experts (used as ground truth here).
+This was simplified as a four-category variable: direct warfare-related (assaults, torpedo hits), mines, leaks or mechanical faults, and broadly navigational issues (such as getting caught on shallows or in a storm).
+The quantitization step consisted of inferring the category from the description texts, which range from short statements on sinking cause and location to longer stories such as this (here translated) example: \textit{Perished en route from Visby to Norrköping on the rocks of Västervik in April of 1936.
+After beaching in Gotland, Viljandi had been repaired, set sail from Visby to Norrköping around mid-month.
+In a strong storm, the ship suffered damage to its rudder near Storkläppen, losing ability to steer.
+The injured vessel drifted onto the rocks of Sladö Island, and was abandoned.
 Local fisherman Ossian Johansson rescued two men from the ship in his boat.
 One of them was the ship's owner, Captain Sillen.
-The wreck sank to a depth of 12 meters.} (this is marked as a navigation and weather related wrecking).
+Wreck sank to a depth of 12 meters.} (this is tagged as a navigation and weather-related wrecking).